 The maximum number of companies you can create is limited only by the disk space available.
 On a modern PC this is unlikely to be a constraining factor.

-Because each company has a single file, it is easy to move a file between PCs on a memory stick or through a cloud-based drive, or to backup a file.
+Because each company has a single file, it is easy to move a file between PCs using memory stick or a cloud-based drive.
+Files can be backed up as explained in Backing up data files.

 As noted in the Files and folders topic, your data file(s) and the VT Transaction+ software are separate things.
 The data is saved by Windows on your disk, and not “in” VT Transaction+ itself.
 VT Transaction+ merely displays and modifies the data in whichever file you have open at the time.